louisDBZ/2014_P1/kindle-note-caster/kindle-note-caster-api/README.md

 ## MUST HAVE

-- add in the DB the title read by an user and display it when Get_user
+- add in the DB the title read by an user

 - Deploy to docker (section 15)